DillonSteyl/SCIE1000/Week 10/mod_2.md

 `12, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11`

 There are two things to notice here.
 First, in 12 hour time we start counting at 1 again halfway through the day.
-And second, the general public doesn't like to start counting at 0, so when the hour in 24-hour-time is 0 we must change it to 12 for 12-hour-time (for midnight and midday).
+And second, the general public doesn't like to start counting at 0, so when the hour in 24-hour-time is 0 we must change it to 12 for 12-hour-time.

 Here is a function that converts the hour in 24-hour-time to 12-hour-time using the modulo operator:
 ```